1. What is the New Testament?

 It cannot be denied that these false ascriptions played an important role in winning the texts in question a place in the Bible.
 For several centuries, a small number of scholars have been proposing that some or all of the pseudonymous books should be removed from the Bible.
 It is safe to say that this will never happen.

-There are seven slightly difficult cases.
+The only NT books that can be said with reasonable certainty to have been written by the writer by whom they claim to have been written are the seven authentic letters of St Paul (Romans, 1 Corinthians, 2 Corinthians, Galatians, Philippians, 1 Thessalonians, Philemon).
+The other books of the NT are probably pseudonymous.
+There are, however, some slightly difficult cases.
 GJohn, 1-3 John and Revelation all claim, or have been claimed, to be the work of ‘John’, and this ‘John’ has traditionally been assumed to be St John the Apostle.
-Though this assumption is mistaken, there is reason to believe that they were written by someone else called John - probably an early Christian leader known as John the Elder - or by members of his circle.
+Though this assumption is mistaken, there is reason to believe that they were written by someone else called John - perhaps an early Christian leader known as John the Elder - or by members of his circle.
 Likewise, there is no reason to doubt that GMark and James were written by men called Mark and James (both very common names), but these may not have been the particular Mark and James assumed by later Christians to be their authors (i.e. John Mark the companion of St Peter and St James the brother of Jesus).

-Of course, saying that a text is or is not the work of a particular person is something of a sledgehammer statement, and scholars have (for example) intelligently disagreed over the authorship of GLuke and Colossians.
+Of course, saying that a text is or is not the work of a particular person is something of a sledgehammer statement, and scholars have intelligently disagreed over the authorship of (for example) GLuke.
 My statements above must be nuanced in other ways too: though (for example) GMatthew is very unlikely to be the work of St Matthew the Apostle, it is possible that the gospel came to be ascribed to St Matthew because some of the material which its author drew upon ultimately came from the Apostle.

 4. Dating the New Testament